NOTICE

 Warnings and Precautions

-Talk to your doctor or pharmacist before using HEC, Ointment for Cutaneous and Nasal Application.
+Talk to your doctor or pharmacist before using HEC, ointment for cutaneous and nasal application.

 Children

-There is no relevant use of HEC, Ointment for Cutaneous and Nasal Application in the pediatric population.
+There is no relevant use of HEC, ointment for cutaneous and nasal application in the pediatric population.

-Other medicines and HEC, Ointment for Cutaneous and Nasal Application
+Other medicines and HEC, ointment for cutaneous and nasal application

-Tell your doctor or pharmacist if you are taking, have recently taken, or might take any other medicines.
+Tell your doctor or pharmacist if you are taking, have recently taken or might take any other medicines.

 Not applicable.

-Pregnancy, breastfeeding, and fertility
+Pregnancy, breastfeeding and fertility

 There are no human data.
 HEC, ointment for cutaneous and nasal application is not recommended during pregnancy.
 It should not be used during breastfeeding.

-If you are pregnant or breastfeeding, think you may be pregnant, or are planning to have a baby, ask your doctor or pharmacist before taking this medicine.
+If you are pregnant or breastfeeding, think you may be pregnant or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.

-Driving and using machines
+Driving and operating machinery

 Not applicable.